 In addition, a broken or damaged damper affects how efficiently and safely your fireplace operates.
 Many fireplace dampers will cease to open all the way because of water damage or soot buildup on the smoke shelf.
 If your chimney’s damper doesn’t open all the way, you are impeding the flow of air into your chimney so that it becomes a breeding ground for creosote, which is a flammable residue that sticks to the walls of the chimney.

-Save Money by Installing a Damper
+Installing a Damper

 A chimney damper closes your chimney flue while you are not using it and ensures that the cool or warm air generated by your HVAC unit stays inside your house where it belongs.
 The damper is a metal spring door that’s usually placed at the top of the chimney to make it as airtight as possible.
 Affixed to the damper is an extended metal chain that lets you open and close the chimney from the fireplace.
 If you are at all concerned with energy savings, it’s very important to use a chimney damper.
 Keep in mind that a chimney without a damper can eat up at least 25% of your home’s energy.
 Don’t be tempted to buy a cheap chimney damper, as inferior models won’t provide you much in the way of energy savings.